 Next up was finally installing my soap dispenser.
 My sink is pretty tiny, so I had to squeeze it in on the left side.
 Of course, there wasn’t a hole already there for it, so I had to buy a 1 1/4″ metal hole saw bit and drill a hole.
 I prefer the soap dispenser built in like this because I don’t have to worry about soap sliding around while driving or constantly having to put it away, take it back out, etc. I like simple.
 I like easy.

-Next up was installing the sink drain pipe.
+Then I installed the sink drain pipe.
 I drilled a 2″ hole behind my fridge for the drain pipe to go through the bottom of the van.
 There is a large void underneath the van in this area and that is where I’ll be putting a small gray water tank.
 Right now, the pipe is just coming out of the floor.
 After I drilled the hole, I got the drain pipe assembled and cemented together.
 Unlike some people’s van conversions, I actually have a trap in my sink drain.
-The biggest reason for having a trap in the drain is that it makes it so there’s always water in the pipe and the water prevents (blocks) gases from the gray water tank from coming back up into the van.
+The biggest reason for having a trap in the drain is that it makes it so there’s always water in the pipe and the water prevents gases from the gray water tank from coming back up into the van.
 I also added some blocking against the wall, wrapped part of the pipe in Reflectix (as a cushion), and then strapped the pipe down.
 The strap should hold the pipe in place and the Reflectix should keep it from rattling.